 Unnecessary or inappropriate procedures are purged from the RE·MEDI system in two ways. diagnosticians have no incentive to include them in the treatment plans they prepare, and they have every incentive to exclude them.
 Moreover, even if unnecessary or inappropriate treatments have been included inadvertently, doctors who perform them raise their costs without providing commensurate benefits to their patients, by definition.
-If they raise their prices to cover these costs, they move away from The Cutting Edge, thereby becoming less competitive and likely acting against their self-interest.
+If they raise their prices to cover these costs, they move away from the Best-Value Boundary, thereby becoming less competitive and likely acting against their self-interest.

 FAHPA, combined with our Electronic Health Record (EHR), produces a flow of healthcare information that is unsurpassed in terms of efficiency.
 To observe this efficiency, we follow a RE·MEDI patient as she travels through the system.
 When the patient arrives at a diagnostician's office, she presents her flash drive to the receptionist and enters her password.
 The computer first confirms her eligibility and determines the scope of her benefits.
 Eligibility lists are updated nightly, so eligibility status is always current.
 The patient's medical records are then copied from the patient's flash drive to the diagnostician's computer.
 Because the patient's medical records always accompany her, the duplication of tests and other medical procedures is largely eliminated.